tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Apply smoke, performance and load test
   + To make sure that you are not having any bed regression reactions
 - If no problems arise add more subsets
+  + It is like the canary in a coal mine.
+The canary dies from the gas before the coal miners do.
 - Server is first drained by removing from the load balancer
 - Can also be done by percentage of servers
 - Canary'ing can be combined with other rollout strategies
   + e.g. Canary and A/B testing is a good combination
-- Designed to find a defective release
+- Designed to find a defective release (early defects)

 #### Phased Roll-Outs

 - Roll-outs partitioned by subsets based on users or groups
-- Groups are categorized ny risk tolerance
+- Groups are categorized by risk tolerance
   + You start off with a very low risk profile group, and then you increase by some risk categorization
 - If no problems arise add more subsets
 - Sometimes internal employees can be first roll-out group
 - Power user or meta communities roll-outs

+**Examples:**
+- A lot of companies use some of their own services that they provide to the customers as an internal service.
+So, they can use its own employees as the first rollout.
+- Power users, some of your users that are very aggressive and are okay with things breaking can be your early adopters.

 #### Proportional Shedding